FY2009-FY2014 (the first term)

 We developed a new metadata database, "IUGONET Type-A", which provides one-stop web service to search data, get the information of data, simply analyze data, and conduct users to the detailed analysis.
 We started up the project for standardizing the framework of the IUGONET products to be applied to other fields.

-We collaborate positively with the other projects in the nearby field, exemplified by the ERG mission.
-We give high priority to outreach activity to distribute internationally our products and nurture human resources in the field of Solar Terrestrial Physics.
-We release IUWAF (IUGONET Universal Web Application Framework) produced by the standardization project and collaborate with some projects in the different field.
+We collaborated positively with the other projects in the nearby field, exemplified by the ERG mission.
+We gave high priority to outreach activity to distribute internationally our products and nurture human resources in the field of Solar Terrestrial Physics.
+We released IUWAF (IUGONET Universal Web Application Framework) produced by the standardization project and collaborate with some projects in the different field.
+(Universal Web Application Framework was transferred to ROIS.)

 We plan to develop the tool that enables effective analysis of massive data obtained by the EISCA_3D radar.
 We contribute to the study of coupling processes in solar-terrestrial system by providing the integrated analysis tools that can handle global and various kinds of data.
-Furthermore, we apply IUWAF to other different fields in order to contribute to open data and open science and create new interdisciplinary fields.
+Furthermore, we strengthen the observation/human network further to challenge the advanced integration science.